Oral Appliances for Sleep Apnea Tulsa, OK

 Cons:

-We often recommend oral appliances if you have mild symptoms.
-After you get a sleep study in your home or at a lab, your doctor will determine your type and severity of sleep apnea.
-If you are not interested in a CPAP machine, we may recommend a sleep appliance.
+If you have mild symptoms, we often recommend oral appliances.
+After you undergo a sleep study in your home or at a lab, your doctor will determine your type and severity of sleep apnea.
+We may recommend a sleep appliance if you are not interested in a CPAP machine.

 Why Choose Us?